-DB Tsai is an Apache Spark PMC and committer and a Senior Research Engineer working on Personalized Recommendation Algorithms at Netflix.
+DB Tsai is an Apache Spark PMC / Committer and an open source and big data engineer at Apple.
 He implemented several algorithms including linear models with Elastici-Net (L1/L2) regularization using LBFGS/OWL-QN optimizers in Apache Spark.
-Prior to joining Netflix, DB was a Lead Machine Learning Engineer at Alpine Data Labs, where he led a team to develop innovative large-scale distributed learning algorithms, and then contributed back to open source Apache Spark project.
+Prior to joining Apple, DB worked on Personalized Recommendation ML Algorithms at Netflix.
 DB was a Ph.D. candidate in Applied Physics at Stanford University.
 He holds a Master’s degree in Electrical Engineering from Stanford.

 Notebook is a widely used tools for data scientists to analyze the data to find insight and build learning models.
 However, there is a gap bringing the notebook into production pipeline.
 How do we streamline the process to deploy the notebook into production?
 If we find something needed to be improved in production, how do we shorten the cycles?
 How do we make sure there is no discrepancy between the online feature generation which will be used for online service and the features generated offline for model training?

 Nonlinear methods are widely used to produce higher performance compared with linear methods; however, nonlinear methods are generally more expensive in model size, training time, and scoring phase.
 With proper feature engineering techniques like polynomial expansion, the linear methods can be as competitive as those nonlinear methods.
 In the process of mapping the data to higher dimensional space, the linear methods will be subject to overfitting and instability of coefficients which can be addressed by penalization methods including Lasso and Elastic-Net.
 Finally, we’ll show how to train linear models with Elastic-Net regularization using MLlib.